 Holders of the Company's common stock are entitled to receive dividends when they are declared by the Company's Board of Directors.
-During the first quarter of 2022, the Company's Board of Directors declared a cash dividend of \$0.22 per share, which totaled \$12.
-During the first quarter of 2021, the Company's Board of Directors declared a cash dividend of \$0.20 per share, which totaled \$11.
+During each of the first and second quarters of 2022, the Company's Board of Directors declared a cash dividend of \$0.22 per share, which totaled \$24.
+During the first and second quarters of 2021, the Company's Board of Directors declared a cash dividend of \$0.20 per share and \$0.22 per share, respectively, which totaled \$23.